What is radiofrequency surgery?

-Radiowaves are a band of wavelengths that can be used for skin surgery and mole removal by shaving.
-They are high frequency wavelengths that generate minimal heat.
-The wavelength that is optimal for skin surgery is a frequency of 4.0 megahertz (MHz), which is similar to the frequency of marine band radios.
-This wavelength when channeled through an electrode tip, can cut the skin as well as simultaneously coagulate blood to produce a bloodless incision.
-Also, as it has minimal heat generated, surrounding tissues are unaffected.
+Radiofrequency surgery uses a band of wavelengths that can be used for skin surgery and mole removal.
+These high-frequency wavelengths generate minimal heat.
+The wavelength that is optimal for skin surgery is 4.0 megahertz (MHz), which is similar to the frequency of marine band radios.
+When channelled through an electrode tip, this wavelength can cut the skin and simultaneously coagulate blood to produce a bloodless incision.
+Also, as it generates minimal heat, surrounding tissues are unaffected.

-In comparison to the traditional method of skin excision with a scalpel, there are many advantages of using radio waves to incise skin or remove skin lesions.
+Compared to the traditional method of skin excision with a scalpel, radiofrequency has many advantages when incising skin or removing skin lesions.
 Traditionally, skin incisions for surgery or skin lesion removal are done surgically with a scalpel.
 Incisions made this way tend to bleed and leave more scarring.
-The advantages of radiowave surgery include;
+The advantages of radiofrequency surgery include;

-• No pressure required to make an incision – ie it can be more precise
+• No pressure is required to make an incision – i.e. it can be more precise

 • Simultaneous blood coagulation whilst cutting